-Principal campaign committees must disclose the receipt of any single contribution of \$20,000 or more within two (2) business days of receiving the contribution if it is not included in a monthly, weekly, or daily report. [\$17-5-8.1(c)] The term "contribution" includes monetary and inkind contributions, as well as loans and other transfers to the principal campaign committee or political action committee.
+Principal campaign committees and PACs must disclose the receipt of any single contribution of \$20,000 or more within two (2) business days of receiving the contribution if it is not included in a monthly, weekly, or daily report. [§ 17-5-8.1(c)] The term "contribution" includes monetary and in-kind contributions, as well as loans and other transfers to the principal campaign committee or PAC.

-If not included on a monthly, weekly, or daily report, the contribution is to be filed on a MAJOR CONTRIBUTION REPORT form available in the electronic filing system or from the Secretary of State's Election Division.
+If not included on a monthly, weekly, or daily report, the contribution is to be filed on a MAJOR CONTRIBUTION REPORT form available in the electronic filing system or from the Secretary of State's Elections Division.